What tops a prospect’s list of concerns when looking for an experienced Augmented Reality app development company?

 Significant apps: AR Manual for Mechanics

-If you need more information on the topic, you can get more insight in our study of the best AR SDKs.
+If you need more information on the topic, you can get more insight in our study of best AR SDKs.

-Costs of AR app development are, at times, challenging to nail down because some types of work on a project might take longer due to unforeseen challenges (e.g., working with a beta version of a new feature, changes in recognition algorithms, OS updates, etc.) This is why it is crucial to select a reliable partner able to understand your business and your business goals, a partner who offers a relevant solution specific to your needs—and keeps promises made.
+Augmented Reality costs are, at times, challenging to nail down because some types of work on a project might take longer due to unforeseen challenges (e.g., working with a beta version of a new feature, changes in recognition algorithms, OS updates, etc.) This is why it is crucial to select a reliable partner able to understand your business and your business goals, a partner who offers a relevant solution specific to your needs—and keeps promises made.

 Last but not least.
 Once launched, the app becomes both a source of revenue and of expenditures.
 The app might require regular payments on subscriptions for third-party services, server support and maintenance, and updates.
 Otherwise, it quickly deteriorates frustrating end users and giving you bad press.